Advertiser Disclosure

 Consider a Secured Credit Card

-A secured card is ideal for individuals who have bad credit, little or no credit history or are trying to rebuild their credit and get a better credit score.
-They operate like traditional credit cards but require a security deposit to open an account and use the card.
+A secured card is ideal for individuals with bad credit or little or no credit history who are trying to rebuild their credit and get a better credit score.
+It operates like traditional credit cards but requires a security deposit to open an account and use the card.

 Also, be mindful that some credit card issuers will upgrade you to an unsecured credit card and refund your security deposit.
 However, you’ll need to demonstrate that you can responsibly manage the card for an extended period for this to happen.

-Each time you apply for a credit card, a hard inquiry is generated and could drop your score by a few points.
+Each time you apply for a credit card, a hard inquiry is generated, which can drop your score by a few points.
 It may not seem like a big deal, but several inquiries in a short period could mean bad news for your credit score.
 Furthermore, potential lenders and creditors could see you as risky and deny credit applications even as your credit score starts to increase.

 The Bottom Line: Can You Build Credit with a Credit Card?